micked99/wspr-to-sondehub-script/README.md

 ## DG4NOB upgrade

+Aded some filtering which makes it possible to set a fixed voltage within the tracker code to only let the "correct" voltage throuh - see balloon.ini

+## Anaconda Python

 To use this pythonscript on windows I use Anaconda Python which you can download here

 https://www.anaconda.com/download/success

-After install, in Anaconda Navigator open a Terminal window, go to base (root) Terminal like in this picture and do the install of the libs
+After install, in Anaconda Navigator open a Terminal window - see pic, go to base (root) Terminal like in this picture and do the install of the libs

 pip install httplib2